-FRUIT LAYER 2 cups (200g) apple, peeled and diced 2 cups (260g) fresh or frozen blueberries 2 stalks rhubarb 2 bananas, peeled and sliced 1 tablespoon maple syrup 1 lemon, juiced 1 teaspoon vanilla powder CRUMBLE LAYER 1 cup (160g) almonds or almond meal ½ cup (35g) shredded coconut ½ cup (50g) organic rolled oats* 2 teaspoons cinnamon powder 1 tablespoon hulled tahini 1 tablespoon maple syrup* TO SERVE dollop of coconut yoghurt 1 pinch of cinnamon powder
+FILLING 2 cups (200g) apple, peeled and diced 2 cups (260g) fresh or frozen blueberries 2 stalks rhubarb 2 bananas, peeled and sliced 1 tablespoon maple syrup 1 lemon, juiced 1 teaspoon vanilla powder CRUMBLE 1 cup (160g) almonds or almond meal 1/2 cup (35g) shredded coconut 1/2 cup (50g) organic rolled oats 2 teaspoons cinnamon powder 1 tablespoon hulled tahini 1 tablespoon maple syrup TO SERVE dollop of coconut yoghurt 1 pinch of cinnamon powder

 Heat a large saucepan on medium heat.
-Add all the fruit layer ingredients to the pot with ¼ cup of water.
+Add all of the fruit layer ingredients to the pot with 1/4 cup of water.
 Simmer for about 20 minutes or until the liquid begins to thicken.

 Blitz whole almonds in your food processor until a meal is formed.
 Combine all dry crumble ingredients in a bowl and stir well.
 Add tahini and maple syrup.
 Stir and crumble with hands until evenly combined.

-Ingredients swap suggestions: Almonds - 1 1/2 cups almond meal, or pre-ground almonds Ground almonds - Sunflower meal, More oats, more coconut Oats - buckwheat, more coconut, more almond Hulled tahini - nut or seed butter, cocout oil Apple - More banana or berries Banana - More apple Rhubarb - more berries
+COOKS NOTES SWAPS: Almonds - 1 1/2 cups almond meal or pre-ground almonds.
+Ground almonds - Sunflower meal, more oats, more coconut.
+Oats - buckwheat, more coconut, more almond.
+Hulled tahini - nut or seed butter or coconut oil.
+Apple - More banana or berries.
+Banana - More apple.
+Rhubarb - More berries.